THE HISTORY OF SEVENTY SIX

 76 Falls Country Club, a nine-hole golf course established in 1967 and successfully resurrected in 2025, was named for the falls, less than a mile away.
 It will be the host site for the concerts on Friday, July 3rd and Saturday July 4th.
 A fireworks show will follow the Chris Knight concert at the Country Club on Saturday night.

-Activities and events are scheduled at two of the churches in the community: Mount Union Christian Church and Seventy Six Baptist Church, which was founded June 29, 1822, making it the second oldest church in Clinton County.
+Activities and events are scheduled at two churches in the community: Mount Union Christian Church and Seventy Six Baptist Church, which was founded June 29, 1822, making it the second oldest church in Clinton County.
 At the time, it was in Cumberland County.
+Clinton County was created in 1835.

 Spirit of 76 Celebration honors Clinton County veterans; two earned the Medal of Honor